SuperOfficeDocs/superoffice-docs/docs/service/mailboxes/migrate.md

 **Why?**

-The purpose of an SPF record is to prevent spammers from sending messages with forged From addresses at your domain.
+The purpose of an SPF record is to prevent spammers from sending messages with forged From-addresses in your domain.
 Without the SPF record, you risk having some emails from your customers ending up as spam.

 **How?**